 - Be Flexible with Scheduling

 The traditional “8:00 to 5:00” workday isn’t a good fit for every member of your team – particularly those with family responsibilities and abnormal sleep schedules.
 In recent years, many companies have found success with flexible scheduling.
-This generally entails allowing employees to set their own hours, provided they’re able to complete their assignments on time and never miss deadlines.
+This generally entails allowing employees to set their own hours, provided they’re able to complete their assignments on time and never miss deadlines, which can be ensured by simply using a tool like screen monitoring software..
 As a growing number of businesses are discovering, this approach often results in a better-rested, more efficient workforce.
 Furthermore, giving workers control over their schedules can lead to a stark reduction in on-the-job boredom and fatigue.

 If you’re not comfortable in your work environment, getting through the day can be an uphill battle.
 Unsurprisingly, working in a place that’s fraught with tension and inattentive to employee needs is highly conducive to stress, depression and burnout.
 Employers looking to ensure employee comfort and retain members of their workforce should work to create an environment in which team members can feel at ease.